Lila Katzen: Later career

+In her later years she took on some workers to assist her in constructing her sculptures.

 Feminism

 Katzen was also an outspoken opponent of sexual discrimination and was known for her commitment to the feminist movement in the arts.
 Katzen recounted her own experiences with sexual discrimination.
 According to her, while her teacher, Hans Hofmann, was supportive of her work while in the studio, he became irritated when he discovered she was serious about her career as an artist.
 In one incident, during a dinner party that Katzen planned for Hofmann and his friends, Hofmann gave a toast to art declaring, "Only the men have the wings."
 Katzen was outraged and the two argued.
 In fact, Katzen's art was viewed differently because of her outspoken feminism: a New York Times review of a sculpture called Ruins and Constructions linked Katzen's use of Mayan motifs to her "militant feminism."

 Mary Beth Edelson's feminist piece Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles; Katzen was among those notable women artists.
 This image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."